Shawn Barber (American football): Kansas City Chiefs

 In 2003, Barber was then signed by the Kansas City Chiefs, as an unrestricted free agent where he started 16 games.
 He ranked second on the team with 112 tackles, was tied for second on the team with a career-high five sacks and had two forced fumbles, one interception, and five passes deflected.
 He started his first game in a Chiefs uniform against the San Diego Chargers on September 7, recording seven tackles and a team-high two passes deflected.
 During the 2004 season, he started the season's first eight games at linebacker and finished with 42 tackles and a sack, as well as five passes deflected, a forced fumble, two quarterback pressures and an interception.
 In 2005, he only played three games for the Chiefs.
 Due to salary cap issues, the Chiefs released him on March 2, 2006.

-Second stint with Eagles
+Philadelphia Eagles (second stint)

 Barber was signed by the Eagles to a one-year deal on March 8, 2006.